OrangeRed/OrangeRed/content/about-me.md

 which fully leverages the language server to generate auto-completions and code suggestions.

 I am currently on a quest to expand my horizons and try some new technologies.
-I recently built some stuff with [Sveltekit](https://kit.svelte.dev/) as well as [Astro](https://astro.build/) and so far I can say they are quite promising as lightweight alternatives to React and Next.js for building production ready applications.
+I recently built some stuff with [Sveltekit](https://kit.svelte.dev/) as well as [Astro](https://astro.build/) and so far I can say they seem quite promising as lightweight alternatives for building production ready applications.

 I have also been learning Japanese as a hobby that I started in 2020 and my friends say that I have gotten pretty good.